kubewarden/docs/docs/writing-policies/spec/host-capabilities/05-crypto.md

 ---
-sidebar_label: "Cryptographic Capabilities"
+sidebar_label: Cryptographic capabilities
-title: ""
+title: Cryptographic capabilities
+description: Cryptographic capabilities.
+keywords: [kubewarden, kubernetes, policy specification, cryptographic capabilities]
 ---

-# Cryptographic capabilities

 Because of Wasm constraints at the time of writing, some cryptographic libraries cannot be compiled to Wasm.
 In the meantime, Kubewarden policies needing those